Those Ever-So-Important First Weeks

 Weeks Seven-Ten: Subject Specific Activities

-In mid April, students work on a second skill builder and the April Check-In.
-Both are designed to help support subject-specific skills and timelines.
+In late spring, students work on skill builders and the reading or research on their topic.
 During this point, changes to the question and specific topic can happen as students realize the limitations of topics.

 The Rest of the Spring: Approaching Initial Writing and Supplementary Research